 This is our last post of the decade, and boy—how the 2010s have flown by!
+How have your financial habits been going?

-We hope they’ve been good to you.
 Unfortunately, we know they’ve probably had their ups and downs.
 We’ve worked with thousands of people facing down millions of dollars in IRS tax debt, and we’ve helped thousands of people reduce, eliminate, or start their way down a path to financial freedom and an end to tax debt.

 Whether or not you’re experiencing tax debt, we know you’re probably thinking about finances around this time of year.
 The New Year is the most popular time of year for setting financial goals and resolutions, and with a new decade merely days away, it seems like the usual focus has been cranked up a few notches!